-Once certified as an SBE by the Office of Contract Compliance, the certification is valid for a period of two years from the date the City certified the applicant as an SBE.
-Prior to the expiration of the two year period, a business that desires to be recertified by the City shall:
+Once certified as an SBE by the office of contract compliance, the certification is valid for a period of two years from the date the city certified the applicant as an SBE.
+Prior to the expiration of the two-year period, a business that desires to be recertified by the city shall:

-- (1) File an application to renew with the central certification agency as designated by the City of Memphis; and - (2) Meet the requirements specified in this section for certification as an SBE.
+- (1) File an application to renew with the central certification agency as designated by the city; and - (2) Meet the requirements specified in this chapter for certification as an SBE.